 Pittsford Central School District COVID-19 Coronavirus Updates

-Additional information about business closure requirements throughout Monroe County can be found on the County's Website: www.monroecounty.gov
+Additional information about COVID-19 testing and health requirements throughout Monroe County can be found on the County's website: www.monroecounty.gov.

 The CDC also has information on its website at https://www.cdc.gov/coronavirus/2019-ncov/about/share-facts-stop-fear.html.